PCI DSS Requirement 6 – Changes from v3.2.1 to v4.0 Explained

 Lets us help you

-We have a dedicated team of auditors and a separate team for consulting/advisory assignments to even help our esteemed clients to define processes and achieve compliance.
+We have a dedicated team of auditors and a separate team for consulting/advisory assignments helps our esteemed clients to define processes and achieve compliance.

 We have completed multiple PCI DSS 4.0 certifications too right from scoping to Readiness Assessment, Advisory and Final Certification.

-We are vendor neutral and have a strict no-outsourcing policy.
-We can also assist you with the technical assessments needed for PCI DSS Compliance – Vulnerability Assessment, Penetration Testing, Network Segmentation Testing, Network Architecture Review, Firewall Assessment, Secure Configuration Assessment, Web and Mobile Application Security Assessment, and Secure Code Review.
+Our main USP is that we are vendor neutral and have a strict no-outsourcing policy.
+We are open to also assisting you with the technical assessments needed for PCI DSS Compliance – Vulnerability Assessment, Penetration Testing, Network Segmentation Testing, Network Architecture Review, Firewall Assessment, Secure Configuration Assessment, Web and Mobile Application Security Assessment, and Secure Code Review.